A short story about Catherine of Valois, the wife of Henry V, the mother of Henry VI and great-grandmother of Henry VIII.

 She has a couple of scenes in Shakespeare, mainly consisting of jokes at her poor grasp of english.
 More recently, she's appeared in several historical novels maybe because her distaste for politics and emotional frailty resonate more powerfully with the modern reader.

-This is a modest but cute little volume, made partly to check all the right accounts and configurations were in place to publish on different platforms.
+This is a modest little volume, made partly to check all the right accounts and configurations were in place to publish on different platforms.